 So, try diving in Michigan and tell your friends and family.
 Michigan is good to sport divers and is a great place for families seeking a fun vacation that is sure to create fond memories for many years.

-The Michigan Underwater Preserve Council, Inc. (MUPC) is a private, non-profit, volunteer driven organization.
+The Michigan Underwater Preserve Council, Inc. (MUPC) is a private, 501(c)(3) non-profit, all-volunteer organization.
 It was incorporated in 1989 to preserve and protect the Great Lakes shipwrecks in Michigan waters, to educate divers and non-divers on their history and to aid in their preservation.
-Its membership is drawn from all of Michigan's underwater preserves.
+Its membership is drawn from all of Michigan’s underwater preserves.

 The MUPC actively encourages the establishment of safe mooring buoys on shipwrecks located in Michigan’s underwater preserves.
 Properly placed moorings make Michigan’s shipwrecks safely accessible to everyone.
 A priority for the future is the placement of permanent mooring sites off the shipwrecks to spare them from harm.
 This will free the wrecks from the hooks, lines and chains that are used when moorings are placed directly on them.

-In addition to its mooring program, the MUPC actively promotes Michigan's preserves and shipwrecks at tradeshows across the Midwest.
-Its diver education activities include publication of this Divers Guide, encouragement of good diver ethics and sponsorship of underwater archeology training for divers.
+In addition to its mooring program, the MUPC is an active advocate of Michigan’s preserves and shipwrecks at tradeshows across the Midwest.
+MUPC promotes diver education, good diver ethics and low-impact diving, and sponsorship of underwater archeological training for divers.

 The Michigan Underwater Preserve Council, Inc. (MUPC) will support the collective mission of Michigan’s Underwater Preserves by speaking as their unified voice, offering collective communication, and promoting and advocating on their behalf to help maintain Michigan’s rich underwater history.
 MUPC will also encourage the responsible discovery, preservation, education and visitation of historic resources on Michigan’s bottomlands through SCUBA diving, snorkeling and other means.